Hunter Wyatt-Brown: Ordained ministry

 Wyatt-Brown was ordained deacon in May 1908 and served as assistant at St John's Church in Montgomery, Alabama.
 On April 4, 1909 he was ordained priest by Bishop Charles Minnigerode Beckwith of Alabama and subsequently became rector of All Saints’ Church in Mobile, Alabama.
 In 1913 he became rector of Trinity Church in Asheville, North Carolina and in 1915 rector of Ascension Church in Pittsburgh.
 From 1920 till 1928 he served as rector of Church of St Michael and All Angels in Baltimore.
 In 1927 he also became a lecturer on Pastoral Theology at the Virginia Theological Seminary.
 In 1928 he was appointed Dean of St Paul's Cathedral in Buffalo, New York.

 Episcopacy

 Wyatt-Brown was elected to succeed Bishop James Henry Darlington as Bishop of Harrisburg on January 28, 1931.
-He was consecrated on May 1, 1931, by Presiding Bishop James De Wolf Perry in St Stephan's Cathedral in Harrisburg, Pennsylvania.
+He was consecrated on May 1, 1931, by Presiding Bishop James De Wolf Perry in St. Stephen's Cathedral in Harrisburg, Pennsylvania.
 He retired as Bishop of Harrisburg in 1943 due to physical ailment.
 He moved to Sewanee, Tennessee where he remained till his death on April 25, 1952.